TrendingTechnology/Object-Detection_MobileNetv3-EfficientDet-YOLO/README.md

 docker run --rm -it -p 8888:8888 -v $(pwd):/app  imadelh/opencv_tf:base jupyter lab --ip 0.0.0.0 --no-browser --allow-root
 ```

-Jupyter Lab will be accessible at http://127.0.0.1:8888 and you can run notebooks for inference (in ./artifacts/) for each model.
+Jupyter Lab will be accessible at http://127.0.0.1:8888 and you can run [notebooks](https://github.com/imadelh/Object-Detection_MobileNetv3-EfficientDet-YOLO/tree/master/artifacts), available in the artifacts folder, for inference for each model.

 ## Run API